Top Cybersecurity Concerns for Long Island Businesses in 2025

 7. Compliance and Regulatory Pressure

-Regulations like HIPAA and the NY SHIELD Act require strict data protection, especially for businesses handling sensitive client or patient information.
+Regulations like HIPAA and the NY SHIELD Act require strict data protection, especially for businesses that handle sensitive client or patient information.
 Falling short, even by accident, can result in serious penalties, legal exposure, and damage to your company’s reputation.
 Compliance is no longer optional—it’s a baseline expectation for doing business in regulated industries.

 Cybersecurity services from providers like LI Tech Solutions include compliance consulting, regular risk assessments, and documentation support that help Long Island businesses stay audit-ready.
 We help clients interpret legal requirements in plain terms, apply the right controls, and keep their systems aligned with changing laws.